Documentation

 Instances For

-Hindi-Urdu shiftiness follows the same derivation as English: responsive predicates reject quasi-sub in bare form, allow under negation/questioning.
-The theory predicts ALL cross-linguistic data.
+Hindi-Urdu shiftiness follows the same derivation as English: responsive predicates reject quasi-sub in bare form, allow it under negation/questioning.

 Q-particle embedding follows from which left-peripheral layer they occupy: CP-layer particles are licensed in subordination, PerspP- and SAP-layer particles are not, and SAP-layer particles are excluded even from quasi-subordination.
 Stated over layerOf, which derives the layer from the embedding facet, so this is the kernel-checked converse guarantee for the study's particle sample.